yuriamana/artistify-react-1/readme.md

 **Note:** We will handle the <Like/> icon tomorrow.
-**Hint:** Why don't you try CSS grid to organise the results display ?
+**Trick:** Why not try using CSS grid to organise the results display ?

 ---